alan-turing-institute/trustchain/docs/ion.md

     !!! info "Sign the Bitcoin Core executable files"

-        Newer Mac OS systems will refuse to run an executable file unless it is signed.
+        Newer macOS systems will refuse to run an executable file unless it is signed.
 Run the following command to check whether this is a requirement on your machine:
         ```console
         $ codesign -d -vvv --entitlements :- /Applications/bitcoin-24.0.1/bin/bitcoind
         > /Applications/bitcoin-24.0.1/bin/bitcoind: code object is not signed at all